-2Department of Obstetrics &Gynecology ,Cellular & Molecular Biology Research Center, Babol University of Medical sciences, Babol Iran
+2Cellular and Molecular Biology Research Center, Health Research Institute, Babol University of Medical Sciences, Babol, I.R.
+Iran

 3Committee of Research, Babol University of Medical Sciences, Babol, Iran

-Keywords : Pelvic Floor Disorders, Vitamin D, Urinary Incontinence, Women
+Keywords : Pelvic floor disorders, Vitamin D, UI, Women

-Conclusion:The group with urinary incontinence due to PFD, especially the group with stress or urgency urinary incontinence had the highest vitamin D level, compared to the control group and other groups, although the mean age was significantly higher and educational level was lower in this group.
-These results could be due to the multi factorial nature of vitamin D level (varying based on nutrition, place of residence, etc.).
+Conclusions: As a result of PFD, the group with UI, especially the one with SIU or UIU had the highest vitamin D level compared to the control and other groups.
+Nonetheless, the mean age and educational level were significantly higher and lower in this group, respectively.
+These results could be due to the multifactorial nature of vitamin D level, that is, it varies based on nutrition, place of residence, and other factors.

 Cite By, Google Scholar